How to Train a Whippet

 Socialization

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Whippets have particular requirements based on their medium size, light shedding level, and genetic predispositions to heart disease and eye problems.
+The care profile for Whippets is anchored by a medium build, light coat shedding, and breed-associated risk for heart disease and eye problems.

 Obedience Commands